educationnull/thejaspher.github.io/_drafts/vulnhub-imf-draft.md

     imfc&F

 So it seems like the input is close but not the exact string I need.
-After serveral attempts at combining strings, I ended up with this, (which was the most obvious - `ZmxhZzJ7YVcxbVlXUnRhVzVwYzNSeVlYUnZjZz09fQ==`
+After serveral attempts at combining strings, I ended up with this (which was the most obvious), `ZmxhZzJ7YVcxbVlXUnRhVzVwYzNSeVlYUnZjZz09fQ==`

     echo ZmxhZzJ7YVcxbVlXUnRhVzVwYzNSeVlYUnZjZz09fQ== | base64 --decode
     flag2{aW1mYWRtaW5pc3RyYXRvcg==}